-All prior authorization requests not submitted or received by the TMHP CCIP unit in accordance with established policies are denied through the submission date, and claim payment is not made for the dates of service denied.
+[Revised] All prior authorization requests not submitted or received by the TMHP Prior Authorization Department in accordance with established policies are denied through the submission date, and claim payment is not made for the dates of service denied.

-All denials may be appealed.
-The TMHP CCIP unit must receive these appeals within 15 days of the TMHP CCIP unit denial notice.
+[Revised] All denials may be appealed.
+The TMHP Prior Authorization Department must receive appeals within 15 days of receipt of the TMHP Prior Authorization Department denial notice.

-Appeals of a denial for an extended stay, must be accompanied by the documentation supporting medical necessity that the provider believes warrants reconsideration.

-Appeals of a denial for late submission of information, must be accompanied by documentation that the provider believes supports the compliance with HHSC claims submission guidelines.
+- [Revised] Appeals of a denial for an extended stay must be accompanied by the documentation supporting medical necessity that the provider believes warrants reconsideration. - [Revised] Appeals of a denial for late submission of information must be accompanied by documentation which the provider believes supports the compliance with HHSC claims submission guidelines.

-Appeals are reviewed first by an experienced psychiatric licensed clinical social worker (LCSW) or a registered nurse (RN) to determine if the required criteria is documented and then forwarded to a psychiatrist for final determination.
-The TMHP CCIP unit will notify the provider of all denial determinations in writing.
+[Revised] Appeals are reviewed first by an experienced psychiatric licensed clinical social worker, licensed professional counselor, or a registered nurse to determine if the required criteria is documented and then forwarded to a psychiatrist for final determination.
+The provider will be notified of all denial determinations in writing by the TMHP Prior Authorization Department.